userfrosting/learn/pages/04.troubleshooting/03.common-problems/docs.md

 **I get a Node/npm error when running `php bakery bake`.**

 If installation of npm dependencies fails, see [npm](/basics/requirements/essential-tools-for-php#npm) to ensure npm is correctly installed and updated.
 You may need to [change npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

+**My routes don't seem to work when I switch to `UF_MODE='production'`.**

+The `production` mode, by default, enables [FastRoute's route caching](https://www.slimframework.com/docs/objects/application.html#slim-default-settings).
+This can result in route definitions not being updated in the cache during production.
+To resolve this, you should clear the route cache in `app/cache/routes.cache`.